kentcdodds/old-kentcdodds.com/content/blog/props-vs-state/index.md

 bannerCredit: 'Photo by [Jason Leung](https://unsplash.com/photos/Xaanw0s0pMk)'
 ---

-import \* as Comps from './components'
+import {Rendered, Add, AddWithInput} from './components'

 Let's compare props and state.
 Here's a definition of each: